Coronavirus Safety Measures

 RIBC is committed to the safety of our donors, employees and blood recipients.

 There is no data or evidence that COVID-19 can be transmitted by blood transfusion.
-In fact, there have been no reported cases of transfusion-transmission for any respiratory virus, including this coronavirus.
+In fact, there have been no reported cases of transfusion-transmission for any respiratory virus, including coronavirus.

 It is safe to donate blood, and we encourage healthy individuals to donate so that blood is available for those patients who need it.
 We are taking extra precautions to prevent the person-to-person spread of COVID-19.